Meet the BWS Team

 Katherine Schain is a board certified genetic counselor.
 She has a B.S. in Biological Sciences from Florida State University and a Master of Science in Genetic Counseling from Northwestern University.
 She has served as the genetic counselor for the Craniofacial Center and Clinical Genetics at Nicklaus Children's Hospital since 2000 and has extensive experience in working with prenatal and pediatric populations.

-Anna is a family nurse practitioner and serves as Program Coordinator of the Craniofacial Center at Nicklaus Children's Hospital.
-Anna graduated from Barry University, Miami Shores, Florida with both bachelor’s and master’s degrees in nursing.
-Anna is responsible for the clinical management of children with craniofacial anomalies and various genetic conditions, as well as, their outpatient and inpatient care.
-She is also a feeding specialist and works with families before and after tongue reduction surgery.
+Karina is a board certified family nurse practitioner and serves as Program Coordinator of the Craniofacial Center at Nicklaus Children's Hospital.
+She has a master of science degree in nursing from Barry University and a bachelor of science in nursing from Florida International University.
+Karina is responsible for the clinical management of children with craniofacial differences and various genetic conditions, as well as, their outpatient and inpatient care.
+She has worked at Nicklaus Children’s Hospital since 2005 and has extensive experience in the care of children with complex and chronic medical conditions.

 Kristen Burr, BWS Coordinator